List of awards and nominations received by Nickelback

 Nickelback is a Canadian rock band formed in Hanna, Alberta by Chad Kroeger, Mike Kroeger, Ryan Peake, and then-drummer Brandon Kroeger (who has since been replaced by Daniel Adair).
-The band has released nine studio albums: Curb (1996), The State (2000), Silver Side Up (2001), The Long Road (2003), All the Right Reasons (2005), Dark Horse (2008), Here and Now (2011), No Fixed Address (2014) and Feed the Machine (2017).
+The band has released ten studio albums: Curb (1996), The State (2000), Silver Side Up (2001), The Long Road (2003), All the Right Reasons (2005), Dark Horse (2008), Here and Now (2011), No Fixed Address (2014), Feed the Machine (2017), and Get Rollin' (2022).
 Along with this, Nickelback also published two other albums which were a collection of their most well-known songs so far: Three-Sided Coin (2002) and The Best of Nickelback Volume 1 (2013).
 "How You Remind Me", the first single from the band's third album Silver Side Up, is Nickelback's highest-charting single; it peaked at #1 on Billboards Hot 100, Hot Mainstream Rock Tracks, Hot Modern Rock Tracks, and Canadian Hot 100 music charts.
 The band's fifth studio album, All the Right Reasons, has been their highest-selling album, with over 11 million copies sold worldwide as of late 2007.

 Nickelback has been recognized by several Canadian awards ceremonies; the band has received twelve awards from twenty-eight nominations at the Juno Awards and seven awards from fifteen nominations at the MuchMusic Video Awards.
 Nickelback has also received two awards from six nominations at the American Music Awards and three awards from five nominations at the Billboard Music Awards.
 The band has received six nominations from the Grammy Awards but has not won any of them.
 In 2006, Nickelback receive an award at the World Music Awards for World's Best Selling Rock Artist, beating some well-known artists like Green Day, Red Hot Chili Peppers and Coldplay.
 The group was inducted into Canada's Walk of Fame in 2007.
 In the same year received an award for People's Choice Awards for the category Favorite Group.
 Overall, Nickelback has received 32 awards from 78 nominations.